Axis-Cyber-Technologies/axis-network-monitoring/docs/USER_SETUP_GUIDE.md

      to revisit the wizard at any time.

 ## 2. Complete the Setup Wizard
-The wizard has five steps; all mandatory checks must pass before you can finish.
+The wizard has seven steps; all mandatory checks must pass before you can finish.

 ### Step 1 – Preflight Checks
 - Click **Re-check Requirements** to verify: